sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/optionvisualization.png' | prepend: site.baseurl }}" alt="Options" /></p>

-- **Duplicate Visualization**
+- **Duplicate Map**
-  Create a new visualization with identical information to your current visualization.
+  Create a new map with identical information to your current map.

-- **Delete Visualization**
+- **Delete Map**
-  Entirely delete your visualization.
-This will not remove any table linked to this visualization.
+  Entirely delete your map.
+This will not remove any dataset linked to this map.

 ### Basemaps